Vortices in a parity-invariant Maxwell-Chern-Simons model: Explicit vortex solutions

 The numerical solution obtained in this case is given in Fig.~\ref{solucaom2n1}.
 As one can see, this time there is no degeneracy in the profiles, being all of them non-trivial.
 In the scalar profiles, notice that $F_-$ displays a behavior near the origin characteristic of a 1-vortex, and $F_+$ of a 3-vortex.

 The magnetic and electric fields (as well as the g-magnetic and g-electric) are shown in Fig.~\ref{camposEBm2n1}.
 For the first time, we observe an oscillating behavior in the electric and g-magnetic fields, and in particular, we see that there is a finite distance where they vanish.
-This is a peculiarity of this vortex solution, and as far as we know, such behavior has never been observed in the literature.
-Although, this should be taken with a grain of salt, because we are dealing with a simplified model where it is not clear which of the gauge fields (or which combination of them) describes observable electromagnetic phenomena, particularly in the broken phase of the theory.
+Since it is not clear which of the gauge fields (or which combination of them) describes observable electromagnetic phenomena, one should be careful before drawing any conclusion.

-We also plot here for completeness the charge and current densities for this vortex solution, naturally exhibiting the same oscillating behavior for the electric charge and the g-magnetic current densities, cf. Fig.~\ref{chargeandcurrentdensityn1m2}.
 The case $m = 1/2, n = 3/2$ does not present any appreciable qualitative change in comparison with the solution presented here, except by the scalar profiles near the origin, since $F_+$ and $F_-$ display a behavior typical of 2-vortex and 1-vortex solutions, respectively.

 At this point, armed with all these vortex solutions, we can discuss their energy densities and highlight the mass hierarchy between them.
 Let us first call attention to the fact that we have been successful in finding finite-energy configurations, as one can immediately see in Fig.~\ref{energydensities}.
 From these energy densities, defining $M_{\left(m,n\right)}$ as the mass associated with the (m,n)-vortex, we obtained the following mass hierarchy in units of $v^2$ : $M_{\left(1/2,1/2\right)} \approx 1.31 < M_{\left(0, 1\right)} \approx 2.27 < M_{\left(1, 1\right)} \approx 2.92 < M_{\left(1/2, 3/2\right)} \approx 3.87 < M_{\left(2, 1\right)} \approx 5.70 $.
 Interestingly enough, one can observe that $M_{\left(1/2,1/2\right)} + M_{\left(-1/2,1/2\right)} = 2 M_{\left(1/2,1/2\right)} > M_{\left(0,1\right)}$.
 Remember that in the $(\pm 1/2, 1/2)$-vortex, $F_\pm$ is 1-vortex scalar profile, while $F_\mp$ lies in the vacuum, whereas in the $(0, 1)$-vortex both of them are typical 1-vortex scalar profiles.
 This suggests that there might be an attraction between these vortices.
 However, to truly understand the interactions between these vortices and conclusively assert this, a more thorough analysis should be done elsewhere, along the lines presented in Ref.~\cite{Jacobs}, for example.